m417z/ntdoc/descriptions/ntloadkey.md

 Function `NtLoadKey` is used to make available registry keys and values stored in *Hive* File. *Hive* file can be created by calling `NtSaveKey`.
-If loaded *Hive* is no longer needed (for example when user logout for *HKCU Hive*), it can be udloaded by call `NtUnloadKey`.
+If loaded *Hive* is no longer needed (for example when user logout for *HKCU Hive*), it can be unloaded by call `NtUnloadKey`.

 ### DestinationKeyName